 - reviewing book proposals for publishers and grant applications for research funding organisations.

-I am working with Leicester Ageing Together in the development of a community researcher programme which will evaluate issues that matter to older people.
-I have provided training sessions on social research, qualitative methods and research ethics.
+I worked with Leicester Ageing Together in the development of a community researcher programme to evaluate issues that matter to older people.
+I provided training sessions on social research, qualitative methods and research ethics.